+The just concluded United Nations Summit on Climate Change which took place in Durban, South Africa between the 28th of November and 10th of December 2011 resulted in an extension of the Kyoto Protocol that is meant to elapse at the end of 2012.
+This resolution and other modalities reached such as the green climate fund and further negotiation on a legal binding agreement that would help reduce global emission, portend a lots for Africa and Nigeria in particular.
 The inability of this year’s negotiation in Durban to achieve the set target that would bring world temperature to 1.5 degree Celsius, as agitated by the Africa Continent would further increase the effect of climate change.
 Africa, whose economy is fragile and classified as a developing continent, will only have to learn how to adapt to these changes as they unfold.

+The meeting also called for the consolidation of the “Coalition for Sustainability” into a formidable advocacy group on sustainable development issues in Africa with specific goals and objectives.
 The time to act to save the future of Nigeria from the impending and adverse effect of climate change is now as the country is shrinking due to the threat from both the Atlantic Ocean and the Sahara Desert.